theforeman/foreman_bootdisk/README.md

 * `bootdisk_mkiso_command` is the name of genisoimage/mkisofs on your OS
 * `bootdisk_cache_media` controls whether to cache OS boot files from installation media for full host images

+### RBAC

+This plugin provides "Boot disk access" role which requires the following permissions to be present to allow host and subnet image downloading:

+* `view_hosts`
+* `view_subnets`

 # Issues